 verified by visa fraud

-The amount of website blocking that takes place will add to the scamming problem and open up new opportunities for innovative criminals.
+amount of website blocking that takes place will add to the scamming problem and open up new opportunities for innovative criminals.
 The BBFC seems to be set to have an administrative power to order ISPs to block.
 If this is the case, the policy

 would appear to be designed to block many websites, rather than a small number.
 The more blocking of sites that users encounter, the more they will get used to the idea that age verification is in use for pornography or anything that could possibly be

 perceived as age-restricted, and therefore trust the systems they are presented with.
-If this system is not always the same, but varies wildly, then there are plenty of opportunities for scams and criminal compromise of
+If this system is not always the same, but varies wildly, then there are plenty of opportunities for scams and criminal compromise of poorly-run Age Verification

 The Digital Economy Bill is primarily reprehensible for introducing mass internet censorship, but don't forget it also enables the rapid sharing of government databases to more or less any official who makes a request